Older Persons Shared Ownership (OPSO)

 Buying a home through Older Persons Shared Ownership

-Shared Ownership is a popular scheme amongst first time buyers and growing families, but did you know that the scheme is also open to the older generation?
+Shared Ownership is a popular scheme amongst first time buyers and growing families, but did you know that the scheme is also open to older people?

 Older Persons Shared Ownership (OPSO), available for those aged 55 or over, enables buyers to part buy/part rent a purpose-built home, whether it be because they’re looking to downsize from their existing family home or their current abode simply isn’t suitable for their needs anymore.